gwax/www-gwax/posts/2006/03/the-two-monkeys-walk-into-a-bar-joke.rst

 The first monkey says, "Eek, eek!"

-The second monkey says, "My good barkeep, my compatriot here will have a banana daquiri and I shall have a glass of your finest whisky."
+The second monkey says, "My good barkeep, my compatriot here will have a banana daiquiri and I shall have a glass of your finest whisky."

 And the bartender replies, "He he, monkeys!"